Event and visitor functions V3

 Event object

-object is available when a function is triggered by the event feed and contains the event data.
+The event data object is available for event functions and contains the event data.

 account |